cjmccaskill/mars-responsive-website-exercise/README.md

-# Adding Responsiveness To Mars
+# Building Out From Mobile First
 ## Instructions

 You have created a site using the `Mobile First` approach and now it's time to add the required css to implement the `Tablet` and `Desktop` versions.
 You are not allowed to edit the HTML in any way and are only permitted to use CSS to make the needed changes.